‘Middle of the road’? Seahawks’ Frank Clark has a message for Richard Sherman

 “But the difference from then to now is we’re finally starting to let that off – we’re finally starting to let that off our shoulders and take that weight off.”

 These are no longer Sherman’s Seahawks.
-These are Frank Clark’s Seahawks, Bobby Wagner’s Seahawks, Chris Carson’s Seahawks, Russell Wilson’s Seahawks.
+These are Bobby Wagner’s Seahawks, Chris Carson’s Seahawks, Russell Wilson’s Seahawks, Frank Clark’s Seahawks.

 These are the New Seahawks.